HELENA AND AURORA RANGE (BUNGALBIN)

 Native Title

 Native title is recognised in Australian law.
 It is "the recogition in Australian law that some Aboriginal and Torres Strait Islander people continue to hold rights to their lands and waters which come from their traditional laws and customs."
 (National Native Tribunal, 2009).
 Native Title is determined by the Federal Court.
 It can take many years before a claim is resolved.
 Under the Native Title Act 1993 (Cwlth), the National Native Title Tribunal provides assistance to people; to prepare applications for native title, in any matters relating to native title proceeding, by mediating future act cases and to negotiate stand-alone Indigenous land use agreements (ILUAs).
-There is currently no Native Title claim that includes Helena and Aurora Range (Bungalbin), see Traditional Owners of Range.
+There is currently one registered Native Title claim that includes Helena and Aurora Range (Bungalbin).
+It is the Marlinyu Ghoorlie Native Title claim, and is currently undergoing the process of Determination, see Traditional Owners of Range.

 National Native Title Tribunal